SteelCompendium/data-md-dse/Bestiary/Radenwight Ratcrobat.md

   - Weapon
   distance: Reach 1
   target: Two creatures or objects
+  effect: 'The ratcrobat can shift up to 2 squares after attacking the first target,
+    then can shift 1 square after attacking the second target. '
 - name: Over Here, Thanks
   type: Maneuver
   keywords:
   - Melee
   distance: Reach 1
   target: One enemy
-  effect: Slide 1; the ratcrobat can then shift into the square the target left.
+  effect: 'Slide 1; the ratcrobat can then shift into the square the target left. '
 - name: Ready Rodent
   type: Triggered Action
   keywords: